 They are involved in ante-natal and post-natal care, offering support and education, helping mothers and their partners prepare for parenthood.

-Ante-natal clinics are held every Monday afternoon between 2.00pm and 3.30pm.
+Ante-natal clinics are held every Monday afternoon between 2.00pm and 4.00pm at both our surgery sites.
 Please note that the first ante-natal appointment attendance requires a time longer than an average consultation, so a special appointment must be made.

-Post-natal checks are carried out by one of our female doctors on Fridays at the end of morning surgery, by appointment.
+Post-natal checks are carried out by one of our female doctors at the end of morning surgery, by appointment.

 Counselling is available on Tuesday mornings and Tuesday afternoons.
 If you are experiencing depression, anxiety or emotional difficulties in response to loss, relationships, work, health or other life events, your doctor can refer you.